mgimon/42repo/cub3d/README.md

 ## 🟠 Requirements

-The program offers Julia and Mandelbrot sets.
-Using miniLibX, the program should:
+- The code must be written in C.
-- The program must be written in C
+- The program should parse any kind of map as long as it respects the guidelines.
-- The program must use the MiniLibX
+- The program should parse .xpm texture as longs as it has the correct size.
-- The program should parse any kind of map as long as it's closed, and any .xpm texture as longs as it has the correct size
+- The window and events handling must be smooth.

 ## 🟠 Compilation